Neural-Dreamers/ESC-NAS/common/prepare-us8k/README.md

 1. Set the sample rate of all the wav files to 20kHz.
 2. All the clips set to 100k samples by padding and cropping clips.
-3. Merge all the 10 classes into one folder and prepare 5 stratified folds and get a NPZ file as the resultant dataset.
+3. Create an NPZ file as the resultant dataset with fold split.
 4. Classes are 0-indexed.

 ## Instructions